plutoniumm/Wavelabs/docs/004-OpenRAN.md

 - BBU can be from an even more different vendor

 **Why OpenRAN?**
-# START
-# WRITING
-# HERE
+# &larr;-PENDING-&rarr;

 ## CRAN
 CloudRAN.
 In DRAN (Distributed RAN) all BBU is located on site of tower and needs its own infrastructure everywhere.
 In case of CRAN, all BBU are taken to a Centralized location where calls & messages will be processed, this central location is called BBU Hotel.

-RRU -> Hotel (FrontHaul) is usually Fiber on CPRI for upto 15-20 km.
+RRU &rarr; Hotel (FrontHaul) is usually Fiber on CPRI for upto 15-20 km.
 Making a single location for BBU also allows it to be hosted on COTS server and virtualize it on cloud/edge.

 CRAN ADVANTAGES
 - Reduces Cost of Space, Heating/Cooling, Power, Test Access